Declutter Your Home To Create A Less Stressful Space

 2. Empty a Shelf

 Now that you have a surface cleared that you will see every day to provide you motivation, you can move on to another small task.
 Empty just one shelf.
 Remember to continue to keep it neat.
+Instead of just tossing things into a drawer, try keeping the drawer organized too using something like these!

 3. Designate a Paper Zone